 You’re certainly spoiled for choices when it comes to the different toilet options at your disposal.
-Building your composting toilet is probably the most cost-effective and easy to manage option because it eliminates the need for water, piping, septic tanks or massive amounts of maintenance.
+Building your composting toilet is probably the most cost-effective and easy-to-manage option because it eliminates the need for water, piping, septic tanks, or massive amounts of maintenance.

 There are different types of composting toilets, such as the ready-made composting toilet which is separated into two sections based on the type of waste disposed.
-But it is quite high in maintenance because, with most models, you’re required to empty the pee section at least once every one or two days, and they costs more, and sometimes the pee bottle may run over creating a mess for someone to clean up.
+But it is quite high in maintenance because, with most models, you’re required to empty the pee section at least once every one or two days, and they cost more, and sometimes the pee bottle may run over creating a mess for someone to clean up.

 If that sounds like too high of maintenance, you could always opt for the DIY composting toilet, which is also referred to as the bucket system.
 Basically, you’d go to the bathroom in a 5-gallon bucket, and then cover up your “business” with some sawdust.